 You can get Plan B without a prescription from your Montreal pharmacy.
 It costs about $30, and some plans will cover it.
 The cost can change for different brands or pharmacies.

 If you don’t have a prescription, you’ll also need to do a quick consultation with the pharmacist, where they’ll talk about how to use it.
-With a valid Quebec health card (RAMQ), this consultation is free.
-If not, it costs around $10-30.
+This costs around $10-30.